Azure/PSRule.Rules.Azure/docs/features.md

 ## Ready to go

 PSRule for Azure includes over 100 rules for validating resources against configuration recommendations.
-Each rule includes additional information to help remediate validation issues.
+Each rule includes additional information to help remediate issues.

 Use the built-in rules to start enforcing release processes quickly.
 Then layer on your own rules as your organization's requirements mature.